NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

 #.
 Do not remove glasses, face shield, lab coat, or gloves from the
    hutch.

 #.
-Open main LN2 valve.
+Close main LN2 valve.
 Use the button on the "06BM utilities" CSS
    screen or at the bsui command line do ``ln2.close()``.

 #.
 Press the :green:`Front Right Maglock` button.
 The green light should be